HR policy - Guide to Instructional Academic Staff (IAS) promotion

 - The Supplementary UWL Personnel Rules: The supplementary rules, which augment the UWS Personnel Rules, are designated numerically to be consistent with the UWS.
 The supplementary rules may be revised by joint action of the Faculty Senate and the Chancellor.
 They require UW System Board of Regents’ approval.

-- The Faculty Senate Bylaws: The Senate Bylaws provide the basic organizational structure, rules, policies, and procedures that define the faculty’s role in University governance.
+- The Faculty Senate Bylaws: All IAS at UWL are subject to and represented by the Faculty Senate.
+The Senate Bylaws provide the basic organizational structure, rules, policies, and procedures that define the faculty’s role in University governance.
 Bylaws seldom contain specific personnel rules, but the promotion policies are an exception.
-Amendments to the bylaws require a reading of the proposed amendment at a Senate meeting and approval by two- thirds of the Senate. (faculty here refers to all teaching faculty – ranked faculty and instructional academic staff).
+Amendments to the bylaws require a reading of the proposed amendment at a Senate meeting and approval by two- thirds of the Senate.
+According to the Articles of Faculty Organization, "faculty" or "faculty member" is understood to include Ranked Faculty, IAS, and Academic Librarians unless otherwise stated.

 - Instructional Academic Staff Policies and Procedures: The academic staff personnel policies, which may be revised by majority action of the Faculty Senate, provide greater specificity regarding the implementation of UWL Personnel Rules.